Carvu94/CI-PP3-Hangman/README.md

 - Special Thanks to my mentor
 - Thanks to my girlfriend, family and friends for support
-- Thanks to Code Institute
+- Thanks to Code Institute and fellow students on Slack channels

 [Back to Table Of Contents](#table-of-contents)